-Join one of our Fivelements guides as we board a speedboat in Padangbai for the journey across the strait with Mount Agung watching over our crossing.
+Join one of our Fivelements guides as we board a speedboat in Padangbai for the journey across the strait with the majestic Mount Agung an ever-watchful custodian our crossing.
 Meet with Mangku Ketut Darma at his home for a discussion of Balinese spirituality.
-Then Mangku Darma will be our guide on a ritual walk through the Goa Giri Putri, the cave temple, said to be a womb from which spiritual pilgrims are re-born.
+Mangku Darma will then be our guide on a ritual walk through the Goa Giri Putri, the cave temple, said to be a womb from which spiritual pilgrims are re-born.
 We will stop at sacred sites along the way for blessings, ritual cleansing and a short meditation at the heart of the cave.

-In the afternoon, following a Balinese picnic prepared from our Fivelements Sakti kitchen, you are free to enjoy the rest of what the island has to offer with the help of your guide.
+In the afternoon, following a Balinese picnic prepared from our Fivelements Sakti kitchen, you are free to enjoy the rest of all the island has to offer with the help of your guide.
 See local co-operatives where women collect and dry seaweed for export, visit a breeding program for rare and endangered birds, or continue your pilgrimage with visits to the temples of Ped, famous for their white stone architecture.
-Before the sun sets behind Mount Agung we will be on a boat again, headed back to the Island of the Gods.
+Before the sun sets behind Mount Agung, we will reboard the boat for the return journey to the Island of the Gods.

 Duration of this healing journey: 1 full day +

 * 10% of the proceeds from each Healing Journey are contributed towards building social programmes for the local villages and temples involved and Balinese cultural preservation.